Fantasy Zone II: The Tears of Opa-Opa: System 16 remake

 It follows the original Fantasy Zone II only very loosely, pulling enemies, music, locations, and gameplay elements from the Master System game and pairing them with completely new content and elements of the original arcade Fantasy Zone.
 The most notable change is to the level structure.
 Rather than having several distinct zones in each stage that must be cleared, each stage in the remake has two parallel dimensions (Bright Side and Dark Side) of comparable size to the levels in the first Fantasy Zone.
 Bases destroyed in one dimension will also be destroyed in the other, making it possible to clear the level entirely on one side or the other.
 The Dark Side is more difficult, but offers greater rewards in points and money earned.
 Bosses are the same on either side, but have considerably more difficult attack patterns on the dark side.
 The game also features three endings, which depend on both whether the Dark Side levels were cleared and whether some specific items were bought.
+Getting the bad ending results in a game over.

 The music, arranged by Manabu Namiki, uses melodies of many songs from Tokuhiko Uwabo's original Fantasy Zone II soundtrack, but is calculatedly rearranged in a style more similar to that of the original Fantasy Zones composer, Hiroshi Kawaguchi.
 Namiki also wrote original tracks for the game.
 Stages and enemies are largely based on themes from the original, but some are difficult to recognize.
 Only about half of the game's bosses correspond to those in the original.
 It is generally regarded as a very loose interpretation of the original.

 M2 released a free demo of their version of Fantasy Zone II on their website that lets the user download and play the first and second levels on a Windows computer.

 The game was bootlegged and released to the arcades under the title FZ-2006 II by Taiwanese manufacturer ISG.
 The bootleg bears a 2006 copyright date but actually appears to be derived from the 2008 PlayStation 2 release due to it containing the same "2008-07-15VER" string embedded in the ROM data.
 Sega also produced a limited number of arcade units running real System 16 hardware to promote the game's release.